 Tracking, and Treating, Tooth Decay Development

 Acid attacks against your teeth are known as enamel erosion, and if they happen too often, your tooth enamel will eventually become too weak to protect your teeth.
 Excessive snacking can produce unreasonable amounts of acid, and poor hygiene can allow acid-producing bacteria to overwhelm your teeth.
-If Dr. Fondriest spots signs of enamel erosion during your routine dental exam, he may recommend fluoride treatments, as well as improved hygiene practices, to prevent the onset of dental caries.
+If Dr. Fondriest spots signs of enamel erosion during your routine dental exam, he may recommend fluoride treatments, as well as improved hygiene practices, to prevent the onset of tooth decay.

 If enamel is compromised and bacteria infect your dentin, Dr. Fondriest can clean and sanitize the cavity, then fill it with a dental filling, usually made from tooth-colored composite resin.
 In extreme cases, such as when bacteria reach the tooth’s pulp, root canal therapy may be necessary to save the tooth and stop the infection from spreading.

 How to Prevent Cavities

-If you’ve had a cavity, your tooth won’t heal after it’s been treated.
+If you’ve had tooth decay, your tooth won’t heal after it’s been treated.
 Your dental filling, and possibly a dental crown, will have to protect your tooth for the rest of its life.
 Fortunately, you can still prevent cavities from forming in your other permanent teeth by brushing and flossing your teeth at least twice a day and sticking to your schedule of routine checkups and cleanings.
 Refrain from snacking too often, and rinse your mouth with water whenever you can’t brush after a meal.
 For best results, make sure your toothpaste contains fluoride, which is known to strengthen tooth enamel by bonding to its surface.

 Aside from providing expert general and restorative dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from Chicago and all surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.